-There is scientific evidence suggesting that certain foods decrease hot flashes & night sweats:
+There is scientific evidence suggesting that a cardiac diet includes certain foods that decrease hot flashes & night sweats:

-- Healthy Fats: Healthy fats, such as omega-3 fatty acids, decrease the frequency of hot flashes.
-Fatty fish like salmon and seeds like flax seeds are the main sources of omega-3 fatty acids.
+- Healthy Fats: Healthy fats decrease the frequency of hot flashes, such as omega-3 fatty acids.
+Thus, fatty fish like salmon and seeds like flax seeds are the main sources of omega-3 fatty acids.

-- Fruits & Vegetables: Fruits and vegetables are packed with minerals and vitamins, fiber, and antioxidants.
+- Fruits & Vegetables: Fruits and vegetables contain minerals, vitamins, fibre, and antioxidants.
 Some studies reported that participants who ate lots of fruit, vegetables, and whole grains experienced fewer hot flashes.

 - Dark Chocolate: Eating modest quantities of dark chocolate offer numerous health benefits.
-It resets your cortisol, it is rich in magnesium, and its mood-boosting property makes it a great choice for menopause.
+Moreover, it resets your cortisol, it is rich in magnesium, and its mood-boosting property makes it a great choice for menopause.
 But keep in mind – moderation is best in all things.

-- Phytoestrogen-Containing Foods: Phytoestrogens are compounds thought to have a potential role in reducing menopause symptoms such as hot flashes.
-They act as weak estrogens in your body.
-Soy is rich in isoflavones (a type of phytoestrogen compound).
+- Phytoestrogen-Containing Foods: Phytoestrogens are compounds thought to potentially reduce menopause symptoms such as hot flashes.
+In other words, they act as weak estrogens in your body.
+Soy has isoflavones (a type of phytoestrogen compound) in abundance.

 You don’t have to suffer from hot flashes or accept them as a regular part of your life.
 As mentioned earlier, diet and hot flashes are connected; therefore, follow a well-balanced diet.
 Additionally, you can take advantage of new technologies.
 KŰLKUF has developed an easy-to-wear cooling wristband that can naturally reduce your body temperature when hot flashes occur.
 You can get your hands on one online.